dafallh85/daf-chain/Download CONTRIBUTING.md

 # Contributing to DAF1

-We welcome contributions to the DAF1 project!
+ DAF1 project!
 Thank you for your interest.

 ## How to Contribute
 1. Fork this repository.